-Maintenance Plans are a used to define your requirements for keeping each asset in a state of control.
+Maintenance Plans are used to define your requirements for keeping each asset in a state of control.
 Each plan can contain one or multiple segments, which are defined as Maintenance Tasks.
 Each task in the plan defines the service type and the service interval between each step.
 Maintenance Plans can be configured to use results to determine the next steps.

 To configure or review your Maintenance Plans, hover over the Assets tab in the top navigation bar, and click "Maintenance Plans" from the drop down: